hisyamyafie/hisyamyafie/README.md

 - 👋 Hi guys, I’m @hisyamyafie u can call me hisyam,icam, or sam.
 - 🌱 Now I’m currently as last year student Informatics Engineering at polytechnic state of Banyuwangi
 - 👀 I’m interested in Data Analytics and flutter or mobile programming
-- 📫 We can keep in touch by linkedin, email thats u can found at my bio
+- 📫 We can keep in touch by linkedin where u can found the link at my bio

 the most quotes that I like is “Sometimes it is the people no one can imagine anything of who do the things no one can imagine.”
 Alan Turing